-- The PMA provides primary interfacing capabilities to physical channels. - The PCS typically handles encoding/decoding, word alignment, and other pre-processing functions before transferring data to the FPGA core fabric.
+- The PMA provides primary interfacing capabilities to physical channels. - The PCS typically handles encoding/decoding, word alignment, and other preprocessing functions before transferring data to the FPGA core fabric.

 A transceiver channel consists of a PMA and a PCS block.
 Most transceiver banks have 6 channels.
-There are some transceiver banks which contain only 3 channels.
+There are some transceiver banks that contain only 3 channels.